Chris Evans (presenter): UMTV

-In August 2002 Chris Evans set up a radio and television production company, UMTV, with the aim of specialising in live, cutting-edge, entertainment programming.
+In August 2002 Evans set up a radio and television production company, UMTV, with the aim of specialising in live, cutting-edge, entertainment programming.
 Over the next 3 years UMTV produced more than 375 hours of television, with mixed success.
 TV shows included Boys and Girls hosted by Vernon Kay for Channel 4, Johnny Vegas: 18 Stone of Idiot for Channel 4 / E4; OFI Sunday for ITV; Live with Christian O'Connell and Live with Chris Moyles for Five; and the BAFTA award-winning School of Hard Knocks for 4 Learning.

-Following two high-profile shows which failed to perform in the ratings, UMTV hired Terry Wogan and Evans' former Big Breakfast co-host Gaby Roslin to host a weekday morning magazine show, The Terry and Gaby Show.
+Following two high-profile shows which failed to perform in the ratings, UMTV hired Terry Wogan and Evans's former Big Breakfast co-host Gaby Roslin to host a weekday morning magazine show, The Terry and Gaby Show.
 Evans said publicly that if this show failed he would set up a market stall.
 Despite critical acclaim the audience numbers never took off and Channel 5 axed the show after its year-long run, citing its high cost as a reason.
 True to his word, Evans was pictured at the end of the final show with a market stall and later he opened it for real at Stables Market, Camden.

 Radio 2

 Evans re-entered public life in early 2005, presenting the breakfast slot of UK Radio Aid's day of programming for the victims of the Asian tsunami, which was aired on most of the UK's commercial radio stations, and also The BRIT Awards in 2005 and 2006.
-From April 2005, Evans presented a number of one-off Bank holiday shows for BBC Radio 2, including coverage of the Live 8 concert in London.
+From April 2005, Evans presented a number of one-off bank holiday shows for BBC Radio 2, including coverage of the Live 8 concert in London.